indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

 ### Build OpenNMS Minion service

-If you want to test the Minion environment make sure you use at least the image version for release candidate OpenNMS Horizon 19 (`indigo/docker-opennms:rc-19.0.0`) or 20 (`indigo/docker-opennms:latest`).
+If you want to test the Minion environment, make sure that you use at least the image version for release candidate OpenNMS Horizon 19 (`indigo/docker-opennms:rc-19.0.0`) or 20 (`indigo/docker-opennms:latest`).
 The Minion image version should be the same as the OpenNMS Horizon version.

 Running a Minion in a remote location can also be easily deployed using Docker.